esaruoho/paketti-manual/README.md

 ---
 ### 2024-12-17 - esaruoho

-Update: I've also done a 2 hour Twitch stream of the new feature Paketti Stacker, which I'm slowly finetuning and working out the kinks to make it work even faster and in a more userfriendly way.
+Update: I've also done a 2 hour Twitch stream of the new feature **Paketti Stacker**, which I'm slowly finetuning and working out the kinks to make it work even faster and in a more userfriendly way.
 I have a long todo-list of things to do for this, it's a pretty big feature.

 ---
 ### 2024-12-17 - esaruoho